This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 A Bridgeport Cerebral Palsy Lawyer Can Help You

-If your child developed cerebral palsy due the negligence and mistakes of medical professionals or any other responsible party, an experienced Bridgeport cerebral palsy lawyer can assist you in getting the justice you’re entitled to.
+If your child developed cerebral palsy due to the negligence and mistakes of medical professionals or any other responsible party, an experienced Bridgeport cerebral palsy lawyer could assist you in getting the justice you’re entitled to.

 Medical mistakes can be costly, not only financially but emotionally as well.
-Most families have to rearrange at least some portion of their lives to ensure their special needs child is taken care of.
+Most families have to rearrange at least some portion of their lives to ensure their special needs child has the proper care.
 While this can be a blessing, it can also cause additional strain on the family.
 Contact a

 Medical Help and Cerebral Palsy Resources in Bridgeport

 Yale-New Haven Children’s Hospital – Bridgeport

 Highlighted in U.S. News & World Report’s “America’s Best Children’s Hospitals,” Yale-New Haven Children’s Hospital claims it offers “the most advanced medical care available,” according to its website.

 Bridgeport, CT 06610